omeka/classic-enduser/docs/Admin/Users.md

 Edit users
 -------------------------------------------------------
-To edit a user, click on the word Edit beneath the username in the Browse Users page.
-This will direct you to a new page with tab options labelled General, Change Password, and API Keys.
+To edit a user, click on the word "Edit" beneath the username in the Browse Users page.
+This will direct you to a new page with tab options labelled "General", "Change Password", and "API Keys".

 ![Edit User form](../doc_files/UserEdit.png "Edit User form")